astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-10.md

 * LH realizes importance of all this, but if he reveals his ID now, maybe Absentia feels betrayed.
 And he doesn't like Grando knowing his secret either.
 * Player discussion of where to go next.
 * LH to Absentia: "You know who I am.
 You were there when I first used my ability.
 You know you can always turn to me for help."
 Absentia realizes who LH really is, based on this.
-* Absentia: "They mind controlled us into believing this is normal.
+* Absentia: "They brainwashed us into believing this is normal.
 It didn't work."
 * Melody: "I'm sorry you had to go through that."
 * Dubium: "you said you had doubts about your own group."
 Nick: "Yep."
 D: "tell us more."
 Nick: "How did Cockroach King escape Red Vox?"
 D: "We were never told."
 * Nick: "we got told to go somewhere else."
 Melody: "I think they pranked us.
 Not a nice prank."